Null-v/netwhat/README.md

 - Input validation;
 - incorrect netmask or/and network;

-The program does'nt calculate /31 netmask
+The program doesn't calculate /31 netmask

 ### How to